run-llama/llama_index/docs/end_to_end_tutorials/question_and_answer.md

 ### Synthesis over Heterogeneous Data

 LlamaIndex supports synthesizing across heterogeneous data sources.
 This can be done by composing a graph over your existing data.
-Specifically, compose a list index over your subindices.
-A list index inherently combines information for each node; therefore it can synthesize information across your heterogeneous data sources.
+Specifically, compose a summary index over your subindices.
+A summary index inherently combines information for each node; therefore it can synthesize information across your heterogeneous data sources.

 ```python